berylcl/quizzy-js/README.md

 ## Features

-- Multiple-choice questions: Users can answer a series of multiple-choice questions related to JavaScript.
-- Score tracking: The website keeps track of the user's score based on their correct and incorrect answers.
+- Dynamically retrieves trivia questions from the Trivia API.
+- Allows users to select an answer for each question.
-- Instant feedback: Users receive immediate feedback on whether their answer is correct or incorrect.
+- Provides immediate feedback on the correctness of the answers.
-- Final score display: At the end of the quiz, the user's final score is displayed.
+- Displays the user's score at the end of the quiz.
+- Shows the correct answers for incorrect responses.
+- Supports customization of the quiz category and number of questions.

 ## 🚀 Live Demo <a name="live-demo"></a>